Abodi-Massarwa/gnss-analysis/README.md

 ---

-This README provides clear instructions on how to install dependencies, run the script, and handle file paths, ensuring the project is portable across different systems.
+This README provides clear instructions on how to install dependencies and run the Jupyter notebook, ensuring the project is portable across different systems.